-Width: If your shipment is in excess of 4.6 meters (15′) wide then you are required to have 1 front pilot car on single lane roads and 1 rear pilot car/escort on multiple lane roads.
-If your load is in excess of 3.66 meters (12′) but less than 4.55 meters ( 14′ 7″) then you are permitted to travel at night as long as you have 1 front and 1 read pilot car/escort vehicle on all roads and highways.
-Mobile homes can travel at night on multiple lane roads as long as it does not exceed 5 meters wide (16′ 4″) but are required to have 1 pilot car on the rear.
+- Width: If your shipment is in excess of 4.6 meters (15′) wide then you are required to have 1 front pilot car on single lane roads and 1 rear pilot car/escort on multiple lane roads.
+If your load is in excess of 3.66 meters (12′) but less than 4.55 meters ( 14′ 7″) then you are permitted to travel at night as long as you have 1 front and 1 rear pilot car/escort vehicle on all roads and highways.
+Mobile homes can travel at night on multiple-lane roads as long as it does not exceed 5 meters wide (16′ 4″) but are required to have 1 pilot car on the rear.

-Height: If you are approved for a shipment that is over the legal limits Manitoba DOT has designated routes and you are not required to have a pilot car.
+- Height: If you are approved for a shipment that is over the legal limits Manitoba DOT has designated routes and you are not required to have a pilot car.

-Weight: As long as your shipment is able to maintain the minimum speed requirements you will more than likely not be required to have a pilot car as long as your shipment is overweight only.
+- Weight: As long as your shipment is able to maintain the minimum speed requirements you will more than likely not be required to have a pilot car as long as your shipment is overweight only.

-Overhang: Overhang is approved on a case by case basis.
+- Overhang: Overhang is approved on a case-by-case basis.
 Check with the Manitoba DOT for further information to see if your shipment will require a pilot car due to excessive overhang.

-Pilot car/escort vehicle operators are required to take a Manitoba DOT certification course in order to operate in this province.
+Pilot car/escort vehicle operators must take a Manitoba DOT certification course to operate in this province.
 The certification program is recognized by all US jurisdictions that require PEVO except for New York state.
-Your vehicle is required to have a lighted sign box that is a minimum of 180 cm x 35 cm x 10 cm (72″ x 14″ x 4″), 2 – 175 mm (7″) diameter flashing lights mounted on the top of the sign box on each side with 2 amber strobing or rotating lights a minimum of 203 mm (8″) mounted between the flashing lights on top of the box as well.
-The sign box must light up and be visible from a minimum distance of 200 meters (656′).
-The sign box must have either a red and white D sign or a yellow with black lettering stating “OVERSIZE LOAD”, “WIDE LOAD”, OR “LONG LOAD”.
+Your vehicle is required to have a light sign box of a minimum of 180 cm x 35 cm x 10 cm (72″ x 14″ x 4″), 2 – 175 mm (7″) diameter flashing lights mounted on the top of the sign box on each side, and 2 amber strobing or rotating lights a minimum of 203 mm (8″) mounted between the flashing lights on top of the box.
+The sign-box must light up and be visible from a minimum distance of 200 meters (656′).
+The sign-box must have either a red and white D sign or a yellow with black lettering stating “OVERSIZE LOAD”, “WIDE LOAD”, OR “LONG LOAD”.
 If you have the “D” sign your letter must be no less than 20 cm (8″) in height with a 4 cm (1 5/8″) line thickness.
 If you have the yellow sign your lettering must be no less than 20 cm (8″) with a 4 cm (1 5/8″) line thickness.
-The sign box must be mounted on the top of the vehicle and covered when not in operation.
-You are also expected to have the following items inside of the vehicle:
+The sign-box must be mounted on the vehicle’s top and covered when not in operation.
+You’re expected to have the following items inside of the vehicle:

-Manitoba DOT contact and other information.
+Manitoba DOT Contact and Other Information

 Manitoba DOT – Central Permit Office